Learning on Location

 Lancaster University is dedicated to ensuring you not only gain a highly reputable degree, you also graduate with the relevant life and work based skills.
 We are unique in that every student is eligible to participate in The Lancaster Award which offers you the opportunity to complete key activities such as work experience, employability/career development, campus community and social development.
 Visit our Employability section for full details.

-Required Subjects A level grade AB in two sciences from the following; Biology, Chemistry, Computing, Environmental Science, Geography, Geology, Human Biology, Mathematics, Physics or Psychology.
+AAB.
+This should include two science subjects at grades AB from: Biology, Chemistry, Computing, Environmental Science, Geography, Geology, Human Biology, Mathematics, Physics or Psychology.

-BTEC Distinction, Distinction, Distinction to include sufficient science.
-We require Distinctions in majority of relevant science units.
+DDD to include sufficient science.
+We require Distinctions in the majority of relevant science units.
 Not all science-based BTECs will include sufficient relevant science units.
 Please contact the Admissions Team for further advice.

 Delivered in partnership with INTO Lancaster University, our one-year tailored foundation pathways are designed to improve your subject knowledge and English language skills to the level required by a range of Lancaster University degrees.
 Visit the INTO Lancaster University website for more details and a list of eligible degrees you can progress onto.